Atopic dermatitis - self-care

 When washing or bathing:

 - Bathe less often and keep water contact as brief as possible.
 Short, cooler baths are better than long, hot baths.
+The same is true for showers.

 - Use gentle skin care cleansers rather than traditional soaps.
 Use these products only on your face, underarms, genital areas, hands, and feet, or to remove visible dirt.